kidwellj/laptop/README.md

 Laptop
 ======

-Laptop is a script to set up an macOS laptop for web and mobile development.
+I've forked this script from https://github.com/thoughtbot/laptop.
+It is a script to set up an macOS laptop for web and mobile development.

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages based on what is already installed on the machine.

+Note: I have modified this version to suit my own requirements, which tend towards a hybrid of coding (in R and Python) and academic writing.

 Requirements
 ------------